 |Dates||Forfeited Amount per Person|

 You must be fit enough to get from the ship into the Zodiacs via a six-foot ladder with staff assisting you above and below.
-Once ashore, you must be able to get into and out of the Zodiacs including occasionally on a rocky coastline.
-There will be opportunities for short, relaxed hikes, usually of less than a mile over varied terrain (tundra, flat areas, hilly and grassy areas, or rocky slopes) depending on our location.
-The longest walks will be about one mile (1.6 km) and, at times, uphill for about 20–30 minutes.
-Remember you will be carrying all of your camera gear; to prepare, we suggest you practice carrying your equipment for the amount of time and distances that you may encounter during this trip.
-Landing details will be given in advance of each landing and you will always have complete freedom to participate or not participate in the landings and nature hikes.
+Once ashore, you must be able to get in and out of the Zodiacs including occasionally on a rocky coastline.
+You will have opportunities for short, relaxed hikes, usually less than a mile over varied terrain (tundra, flat areas, hilly and grassy areas, or rocky slopes) and, at times, uphill for about 20–30min.
+Please contact us if you have any health concerns that may make this trip challenging.

-Flights you (or a travel agent) book: Arrive in Longyearbyen, Svalbard, Norway (LYR) on June 27.
-For most, this means departing home on June 25 or 26.
-Depart Longyearbyen, Svalbard (LYR) after 11am on July 8, as we debark from the ship at 9am and recommend at least one hour to check-in before departure.
+Flights you (or a travel agent) book: Arrive in Longyearbyen, Svalbard, Norway (LYR) on June 24.
+Depart Longyearbyen, Svalbard (LYR) after 11:00am on July 5, as we disembark from the ship at 9:00am and recommend at least one hour to check-in before departure.

 Don’t let a fear of seasickness scare you away!
 For all but the most sensitive, seasickness is rarely a problem in this region.
 It’s a good idea to bring medication if you get seasick or are unsure, but you may find that you do not need it after a couple days once you have your “sea legs.”
 Even those who have experienced seasickness reported that the incredible wildlife and overall experience were well worth the temporary discomfort.
 Read our suggestions for coping with seasickness and contact us if you have any concerns.